My husband is beginning a grueling week of travel.

 Crafting our intentional happily-ever-after.

-But this is where I (and you, dear reader) miss it.
+But this is where I (and perhaps you, dear reader) miss it.

 High standards are great (we need high standards).
 But perfection is a monster.